cinqtechnologies/php-test/README.md

 ---

+## How to start and send us the test
+- Fork this repository
+- Create a branch with your name-surname as its name (e.i. john-doe)
+- Develop the test
+- Create a pull request to this repo on the master branch with your code.

+---

 ## Basic Guidelines
 For this test you are developing a small e-commerce app.
 The app must have just a list of products.
 The products must display the following: